BranniganLab/blobulator/README.md

 normalized_hydropathyscales.tcl
 ```

+The plugin can now be sourced via the VMD tk console after navigating to this directory.

 ## Example usage

 Load a protein into VMD (if you have multiple proteins loaded, set the one you wish to blobulated as the `top` molecule).